roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7243c/accessing-your-gateway/accessing-the-internet.md

 **9.** Then, you will see the window option below where you can change the APN Name or retain its default name.

-::: tip Note:
+::: tip 📝 NOTE:
-:pencil: If you want to modify the APN Name, make it sure it is a real and valid APN Name.
+ If you want to modify the APN Name, make it sure it is a real and valid APN Name.
 :::

 <rk-img